itseyup/teamspeak-repo/README.md

 # TeamSpeak Repo
-* TeamSpeak's client and server repo,
+* TeamSpeak's client and server repository
 * mirror of http://ftp.4players.de/pub/hosted/ts3/
 # Why did I need a mirror?
 * Sadly, I don't trust any of websites these days.
 All of the small companies falls down.